ammarhakim/ammar-simjournal/sims-g2/gk-nstx/README.md

 ## Collisional cases

-- c2: Same as n2, but with collisions
+- c2: Same as n2, but with LBO collisions. nuFrac = 0.1

 ## Scaling studies